Your Personal Information

 Notification of changes

-DMC Healthcare will regularly review the Privacy Notice and it must be noted that this guidance will be updated to reflect the changes of GDPR.
+We will regularly review the Privacy Notice and it must be noted that this guidance will be updated to reflect the changes of GDPR.
 We will ensure that we publish the details of the changes as soon as we make any modifications.